Joan Balcells

 Joan Manel Balcells Fornaguera (/ca/; born 20 June 1975) is a retired professional tennis player from Spain.
-He won one ATP Tour singles title in his career and reached the final in Scottsdale in 2002 (losing to Andre Agassi) and the semifinals in 2000 Heineken Open losing to Michael Chang.
+He won one ATP Tour singles title in his career and reached the final in Scottsdale in 2002 (losing to Andre Agassi) and the semifinals in 2000 Heineken Open, losing to Michael Chang.

 Balcells was born in Barcelona, and played for the Spanish Davis Cup team in 2000, winning the doubles rubber (with Àlex Corretja) in the final against Australia.
 He retired in 2004.
-Ballcells was considered unusual for a Spanish player, as he possessed a serve and volley game that involved regularly rushing the net.
+Balcells' style of play was considered unusual for a Spanish player, as he possessed a serve and volley game that involved regularly rushing the net.
 This was not very common in Spanish tennis by the 1990s and early 2000s.